ssighakoli/Advanced-Database-Organization/assign1/README.md

 - Using the defined writeblock method to locate current page and to write the information on the current positioned block

 #### appendEmptyBlock()
+This method uses the exist writeblock to update an empty block.
 - checks and ensures file situation by checking if its null and return memory not allocated.
-- This will help append an empty block if its empty.
+- This will help append/update an empty block if its empty.

 #### ensureCapacity()
 - Making sure more pages are added if insufficient.
+- Using this method, we can ensure the total number of pages is equal to the intended number of pages.